-This is occurring because your iPhone’s “Mark Passwords” setting has a value in it, which is causing it to identify anything without the marked domain name to be displayed in red font.
+This is occurring because your iPhone’s “Mark Addresses” setting has a value in it, which is causing it to identify anything without the marked domain name to be displayed in red font.

 Our guide below will show you how to disable this setting.

 If you find your watch face and its sounds to be annoying in a quiet or dark environment, then our theater mode Apple Watch tutorial can help you find a setting that fixes these issues.

 How to Change the Mark Address Setting in the iPhone Mail App